breakthatbass/cdox/README.md

 *   at the top of a file.
 *
 *   @name: my test file
-*   @description: a small library to push and pop some functions and see how the doc program works *
+*   @description: a test file to see how cdox works
+*
 ******************************************************************************/